MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 To allocate the storage in Hyper-V, follow this step:

-1. In the Hyper-V host properties > **Storage**, specify the file share path.
-Now, you can create VMs that use this file share.
+In the Hyper-V host properties > **Storage**, specify the file share path, and create VMs that use this file share.

 ## Next steps

 - [Provision VMs](provision-vms.md).
 - [Manage the cluster](s2d-manage.md).